ZZ Packer: Writing career

 Her work was first published in the Debut Fiction issue of The New Yorker in 2000.
 Her short story in the issue became the title story in her collection Drinking Coffee Elsewhere.
 As Publishers Weekly put it, "this debut short story collection is getting the highest of accolades from the New York Times, Harper's, the New Yorker and most every other branch of the literary criticism tree."

 "ZZ Packer’s Drinking Coffee Elsewhere is taught in creative writing courses nationwide and with good reason.
 This short story collection is brimming with characters who are striving to find themselves, to understand themselves, and to survive", commented novelist Colson Whitehead.

-In an interview when Packer was a Radcliffe Fellow, in 2015, she reported that she working on a novel set during Reconstruction in the aftermath of the Civil War.
+In a 2015 interview, when Packer was a Radcliffe Fellow, she reported that she was working on a novel set during Reconstruction in the aftermath of the Civil War.
 The novel-in-progress, The Thousands, "chronicles the lives of black, white, and Native American families shortly after the Civil War, through Reconstruction and the Indian Campaigns in the Southwest".
 She has been regularly contributing to The New York Times Magazine and The New Yorker.

 Teaching and fellowships

-Packer has held teaching posts at Stanford University, where she was a Jones Lecturer, the Michener Center at the University of Texas, Vassar College, and San Francisco University.
+Packer has held teaching posts at Stanford University, where she was a Jones Lecturer, the Michener Center at the University of Texas at Austin, Vassar College, and San Francisco University.
 As of 2025, she is Assistant Professor of English at the Robert Penn Warren Center for the Humanities at Vanderbilt University and teaches Advanced Narrative Techniques on the American Short Fiction MFA for All.

-She has been the recipient of a Dobie Paisano Fellowship, a Guggenheim Fellowship, a Rona Jaffe Foundation Writers’ Award, a National Endowment for the Arts grant, a Wallace Stegner Fellowship at Stanford University, a Hodder Fellowship at Princeton University, a Hutchings Fellowship at Harvard University, a Knafel Fellowship at the Harvard Radcliffe Institute, and a Whiting Writers Award.
+She has been the recipient of a Dobie Paisano Fellowship, a Guggenheim Fellowship, a Rona Jaffe Foundation Writers’ Award, a National Endowment for the Arts grant, a Wallace Stegner Fellowship at Stanford University, a Hodder Fellowship at Princeton University, a Hutchings Fellowship at Harvard University, a Knafel Fellowship at the Harvard Radcliffe Institute, and the Whiting Award.